 Education and training

-To become a locksmith, you usually have to complete an apprenticeship in locksmithing.
+To become a locksmith you usually need to undertake an apprenticeship in lock smithing.
 The apprenticeship usually takes 48 months to complete.

 Apprenticeships and traineeships